stas00/porting/transformers/fairseq-wmt19/README.md

 ## Conversion

-One of the most important parts of the porting process is creating the conversion script.
-It will take all the available source data provided by the original developer of the model, which includes a checkpoint with pre-trained weights, model and training configuration details, dictionaries and tokenizer support files, and convert them into a new set of files supported by `transformers`.
+One of the most important parts of the porting process is to create a script that will take all the available source data provided by the original developer of the model, which includes a checkpoint with pre-trained weights, model and training configuration details, dictionaries and tokenizer support files, and convert them into a new set of model files supported by `transformers`.
 You will find the final conversion script here: [src/transformers/convert_fsmt_original_pytorch_checkpoint_to_pytorch.py](https://github.com/huggingface/transformers/blob/129fdae04033fe4adfe013b734deaec6ec34ae2e/src/transformers/convert_fsmt_original_pytorch_checkpoint_to_pytorch.py)

-I started by copying one of the existing conversion scripts, gutted most of it out and then gradually added parts to it as I was porting.
+I started this process by copying one of the existing conversion scripts `src/transformers/convert_bart_original_pytorch_checkpoint_to_pytorch.py`, gutted most of it out and then gradually added parts to it as I was porting.

-During the development I was testing all my code against a local copy of the converted model, and only at the very end when everything was ready I uploaded it to s3 and then continued testing against the online version.
+During the development I was testing all my code against a local copy of the converted model files, and only at the very end when everything was ready I uploaded the files to s3 and then continued testing against the online version.

 ## fairseq model and its support files

-Let's first look at what data we get with the `fairseq` model.
-We are going to use the convenient `torch.hub` API, which makes it very easy to deploy the models submitted to that hub:
+Let's first look at what data we get with the `fairseq` pre-trained model.
+We are going to use the convenient `torch.hub` API, which makes it very easy to deploy models submitted to [that hub](https://pytorch.org/hub/):
 ```
 import torch
 torch.hub.load('pytorch/fairseq', 'transformer.wmt19.en-ru', checkpoint_file='model4.pt', tokenizer='moses', bpe='fastbpe')
 ```
 This code downloads the pre-trained model and its support files.
+I found this information at the page corresponding to [fairseq](https://pytorch.org/hub/pytorch_fairseq_translation/) on the pytorch hub.

-To see what's inside we have to hunt down the downloaded files in the `~/.cache` folder.
+To see what's inside the downloaded files, we have to first hunt down the right folder under the `~/.cache`.

 ```
 ls -1 ~/.cache/torch/hub/pytorch_fairseq/